statespace-tech/toolfront/docs/pages/example.md

 ---

-## 10. Use Structured Output
+## 10. Get Structured Output

-Use Pydantic models to get structured output objects.
+Use Pydantic models to retrieve structured data from your application.

 ```python
 from pydantic import BaseModel, Field